YReshetko/go-annotation/annotations/constructor/README.md

 **name** - overrides function name.
 Here can be added explicit name of function for example `SomeConstructor` or template with static argument `TypeName`: `{{ .TypeName }}Constructor`.
 In both cases the generated function name will be `SomeConstructor`.

 **type** - receives one of two constants: `pointer`, `struct`.
 By default (if developer doesn't write the parameter) the constructor will use `struct` value.
 If `pointer` is used the function is generated with pointer return type: `func NewSome (fieldA int, fieldB string) *Some...`

+**exported** - by default all generated types, methods and functions are exported, but when the value is set to `false` it make everything unexported

 **Full annotation syntax:**
 ```go